spacebruce/Letterboxd-movie-lister/README.md

 # Letterboxd movie lister

+Usage:
-Run letterboxd.py and supply a username when prompted, then later an outfile
+	python letterboxd.py username outfile

+	If an argument is missing, the script prompts for the information when needed